Need help now? Call the Poison Help line at 1-800-222-1222 or visit PoisonHelp.org

 Over-the-Counter Medicine Safety

 The OTC Medicine Safety program includes resources and engaging educational activities specifically designed for parents and teachers of tweens to increase knowledge of OTC medicine safety and responsible use.
-The program places special emphasis on the message that tweens should only take OTC medications with the permission and supervision of parents or guardians.
-Please visit scholastic.com/OTCmedsafety for tips on how to discuss OTC Medicine Safety.
+The program places special emphasis on the message that tweens should only take OTC medicines with the permission and supervision of parents or guardians.

-The program offers resources that have been customized for teachers, nurses, families, and communities, in addition to offering several extra resources to enhance learning, like videos, a digital story book, an interactive Home Hazards game, and a family guide.
+The program has been customized for teachers, nurses, families, and communities, in addition to offering several extra resources to enhance learning, like videos, a digital story book, an interactive Home Hazards game, and a family guide.

 Download the "what's on the label" poster here.

 The OTC Medicine Safety program is sponsored by Johnson and Johnson Consumer Inc.